Welcome to today's edition of the Rush 24-7 podcast.

 They get 70 votes.

-They're just going to make a a little appearance of being tough at the hearings in early September, but it's all over.
+They're just going to make a little appearance of being tough at the hearings in early September, but it's all over.

 We got a Washington Post front page story about how these liberal activist groups are fit to be tied that the Democrats are going to lay down based on the Washington Post story yesterday.

-And so predictably, uh Pat Leahy and Ted Kennedy.
+And so predictably, Pat Leahy and Ted Kennedy are, well, we're not laying down.

-We're gonna, we're gonna go for the juggernaut.
+We're going to go for the juggernaut.

 I don't think the story yesterday was accurate at all.